Let me get this out – I hate Air Pods and clones being used for non-personal video calls, more so when I see them used in TV interviews!

 I had been looking for a microphone that can record clear audio with noise reduction.
 I wanted one that I can connect to my laptop, to be used for video calls and webinars.
-Good quality microphones don’t come cheap, so it will be great if the same could be used with my iPad Pro or Samsung Phone for recording videos capturing crisp audio.
-I didn’t feel like investing for the Pro condenser microphones used by popular podcasters as they were expensive and I don’t see myself using them that often.
+Superior quality microphones don’t come cheap, so it will be great if the same could be used with my iPad Pro or Samsung Phone for recording videos capturing crisp audio.
+I didn’t want to invest for the Pro condenser microphones used by popular podcasters as they were expensive, and I don’t see myself using them that often.

 My search stopped with this recommendation by Mr Kiruba Shankar when he had posted a video review about this product from a company called Saramonic.
 I immediately ordered one online from their website and it got delivered a few weeks before the lockdown in India.
 The device is called Saramonic Blink 500 B6 wireless microphone system (two transmitters and one receiver) and I am loving it.
 I have been using it for my Zoom calls, YouTube recordings, Team calls and the listeners are noticing the difference and the clarity in my audio.

 Disclosure: I write reviews about products that I have bought for my usage and paid in full.
 There were no sponsorship or advertisement or commission of any sort involved in this post.

 The cost was INR 19,979 (USD 264).
 They have other models with a single transmitter and variations.
 The receiver has a USB-C port that connects easily to my laptop, Android Phone, and iPad Pro – it works across apps including Zoom and in-built camera app – no drivers needed.

 The package ships with two wireless transmitters (microphones), two wired lapel microphones that connect to the wireless transmitters for better clarity, one receiver that has a USB-C port, and two USB-C charging cables.
 Go for it.

 Charging problem solved!